 According to Amtrak, the Quiet Car may actually be located anywhere on a particular train.
 So the best way to locate the Quiet Car is by asking a conductor or ticket taker where the Quiet Car is located.

 However, there are some basic guidelines on where to look for the Quiet Car.
 On the Acela Express, it's next to the First Class car.
-On the recent trips I've taken, the Quiet Car on the Acela has been the second car from the back of the train.
+On the recent trips, the Quiet Car on the Acela has been the second car from the back of the train.
 On the Northeast Regional service, the Quiet Car is next to the Business Class car, which on my recent trips has been at the front of the train.

 Amtrak's website lists the location of its Quiet Cars on other trains as follows: on its Keystone trains, the Quiet Car is next to the engine; on Hiawatha trains, it's the rearmost car; on certain Empire Corridor trains it's next to the engine.
 On any other train, check with the conductor.